crholm/raz.sh/data/blog/2025-05-15_accidental_accessibility_win.md

        legibility. */
     font-family: "Lexend", Verdana, Arial, sans-serif;

+    /* Increase the font size to make reading less straining.
+       On smaller screens, such as mobile devices, 0.9rem provides a smaller font size in needed to fit any amount of text on each line . */
+    font-size: 1.2rem;
+    @media (max-width: 480px) {
+        font-size: 0.9rem;
+    }

     /* Increase letter spacing (tracking) to prevent letters from appearing too crowded, which can improve readability for some users.
 0.1ch provides a noticeable